sauravraghuvanshi/serverless-video-sharing-and-streaming-platform/README.md

-# A Cloud Guru: Serverless Workshop
+# serverless video sharing and streaming platform

-In this workshop, we build a completely serverless video sharing web-site, complete with:
+In this project, we build a completely serverless video sharing web-site, complete with:

  - User authentication
  - Large file video uploads